cypress-io/cypress/CONTRIBUTING.md

 - [`yarn`](https://yarnpkg.com/en/docs/install)
 - [`python`](https://www.python.org/downloads/) (since we use `node-gyp`.
 See their [repo](https://github.com/nodejs/node-gyp) for Python version requirements.)
   - Note for Debian-based systems: `python` is pre-installed.<br>`sudo apt install g++ make cmake` meets the additional requirements to run `node-gyp` in the context of building Cypress from source.
+  - Note for Windows systems: when installing the Visual Studio C++ environment recommended by [node-gyp](https://github.com/nodejs/node-gyp), install also a Windows 10 SDK.
+The currently used version of `node-gyp` may otherwise fail to recognise the Visual Studio installation.

 ### Getting Started